-Ports of Auckland death: Union wants national inquiry
+Ports of Auckland death: Union wants national inquiry, Mayor says 'it is a tragedy'

 And it wanted a national inquiry into port safety following a number of deaths and injuries in New Zealand ports in recent years.

-Ports of Auckland has already undergone an independent health and safety review following the deaths of three other men since 2017.
+Ports of Auckland has already undergone the independent health and safety review following the deaths of three other men since 2017.

 They were Palaamo Kalati, 31, a stevedore who was crushed to death by a container in 2020; Laboom Midnight Dyer, 23, who died in 2018 after a straddle carrier he was driving tipped over; and Leslie Gelberger, 45, who was struck and killed by a Ports of Auckland pilot boat in 2017 while he was ocean swimming.

-The review, published in March last year, found there were systemic problems with health and safety at the council-owned business.
+The review, published in March last year, found there were systemic problems with health and safety.